 Will India’s tour of Aus kick off cricket in 2020?

-India are scheduled to play four Tests and three ODIs in December-January, a tour that should give a massive fillip to Cricket Australia’s (CA) dwindling finances; as reported by HT earlier, CA had even approached the BCCI exploring the possibility of adding more matches to the tour.cricket Updated: May 09, 2020 10:47 IST
+India are scheduled to play four Tests and three ODIs in December-January, a tour that should give a massive fillip to Cricket Australia’s (CA) dwindling finances; as reported by HT earlier, CA had even approached the BCCI exploring the possibility of adding more matches to the tour.sports Updated: May 09, 2020 10:48 IST

 For the first time since the pandemic forced cricket to take cover, India captain Virat Kohli indicated he is ready to play behind closed doors.
 This comes on the same day Sydney Morning Herald reported that the Board of Control for Cricket in India (BCCI) is not averse to sending a team for a bilateral tour of Australia later this year even if that means keeping them in quarantine.